StevenBlack/vocab/million-dollar-words.md

 ### torporific
 A lot like a soporific (see soporific).
-It means produc- ing a state of inertia, called a torpor.
+It means producing a state of inertia, called a torpor.

 ### tortuous